Shenhav-and-Korem-labs/SCRuB/README.md

 # Source-tracking for Contamination Removal in *micro*Biomes (SCRuB)

-SCRuB is a tool designed to help researchers address the common issue of background contamination in microbial studies.
-This package provides an easy to use framework to apply SCRUB's expectation maximization algorithm to your projects.
-All you need to get started are n_sample x n_ASV count matrices for both your samples and negative controls.
+SCRuB is a tool designed to help researchers address the common issue of contamination in microbial studies.
+This package provides an easy to use framework to apply SCRuB to your projects.
+All you need to get started are n samples x m taxa count matrices for both your samples and controls.

 Support
 -----------------------

-For support using SCRuB, please use our <a href="https://github.com/korem-lab/SCRuB/issues">issues page</a>.
+For support using SCRuB, please use our <a href="https://github.com/korem-lab/SCRuB/issues">issues page</a> or email: gia2105@columbia.edu.

 Software Requirements and dependencies